 I love to look at houses.
 One of the first houses I fell in love with was my best friend’s home.
-Designed by her Dad, it was just perfect with the right amount of privacy, spacious, airy, bright, large picture windows with space to cuddle up against a cushion with a book, a lawn in front and a pretty backyard with wild flowers and some vegetables growing as they pleased.
+Designed by her Dad, it was just perfect with the right amount of privacy, spacious, airy, bright, large picture windows with space to cuddle up against a cushion with a book, a lawn in front, and a pretty backyard with wildflowers and some vegetables growing as they pleased.
 He would always assure me that he’d design an even better house for me, may his loving, generous soul rest in happiness.
 I’ve spent many happy days in their house and have some wonderful memories.

-My present day idea of a dream home would include the following essentials:
+My present-day idea of a dream home would include the following essentials:

 - Good neighbors

-- A great neighbourhood
+- A great neighborhood